anasouardini/portal/README.md

 While, by default, portal helps you *navigate* you paths, that's only a default way to use it: At it's core, Portal is executing commands on given paths (implicitly or explicitly), by default it's the command `cd`. for instance:

-The command `portal im tree fig` would list a tree of the path, without having to navigate to it just to do the `tree` command.
+The command `portal im tree fig` would run `tree` on the path "~/.config", without having to navigate to it just to do the `tree` command.
 Or if you prefer the explicit method: `portal ex tree conf`.

 **HAPPY TELEPORTATION!**